Swiftaff/svelte-object-explorer/README.md

 `(Default = "SVELTE-EXPLORER-EXPAND" since default tag is <svelte-explorer-expand />)` TODO - check this is true

-Also see [extensions](EXTENSIONS.md) for how to further extend Svelte Object Explorer - to override or extend the default list of data types or rendering within the panel. `(Default = {})`
+Also see [plugins](PLUGINS.md) for how to further extend Svelte Object Explorer - to override or extend the default list of data types or rendering within the panel. `(Default = {})`

 -   TODO make this a root option
 -   TODO make all options available as a single options object
--   TODO change options to lowercase
--   TODO change from plugins to extensions
+-   TODO - ordering matters, change plugins to array

 ## new in v2.2

 -   resizable window width - and saves to localStorage to re-use between sessions
--   row_expander
+-   row_expander - to expand deeply nested dom elements
--   extensions
+-   plugins - to extend on the default settings

 ## New in v2.1